-- If a forklift is used to install the ESS cabinet, ensure that the forklift has a load-bearing capacity of at least 3 t. - It is recommended that the length of the tynes be greater than or equal to 1800 mm, the width be 230-300 mm, and the thickness be 25-80 mm. - Lifting height of a forklift: If the foundation is less than or equal to 0.3 m high, the lifting height shall be greater than or equal to 2 m.
-If the foundation is greater than 0.3 m high, the lifting height shall be increased accordingly.
+- If a forklift is used to install the ESS cabinet, ensure that the forklift has a load-bearing capacity of at least 4 t. - It is recommended that the length of the tynes be greater than or equal to 1800 mm, the width be 230-300 mm, and the thickness be 25-80 mm. - Lifting height of a forklift: The lifting height shall be greater than or equal to local foundation height + 0.2 m.
+For example, if the local foundation height is 0.3 m, the lifting height shall be greater than or equal to 0.5 m.